aanya-v/347_Final_Project/README.md

 - Raw and imputed versions of exercise tracking and gym data
 - R script used to process and clean data

+### Imputing:
+- The second dataset used to test the generalizability of the models lacked the variable “Body_Temp”
+- Using the original (calories.csv) and the new (gym_members_exercise_tracking.csv) datasets, kNN was utilized (through R’s VIM package) to fill in the missing values
+- This process enables the datasets to keep a similar variance for the variables with imputation
+- The new version of gym_members_exercise_tracking.csv with imputed values for “Body_Temp” was uploaded as gym_imputed.csv

 ---
 ## ⌚ Real-World Application: Apple Watch vs XGBoost Model